67th Locarno Film Festival

 The 67th Locarno Film Festival was held from 6 to 16 August 2014 in Locarno, Switzerland.
 There were 17 films in the main competition.
 The opening film, held on Piazza Grande the 8,000 seat open-air theater, was Lucy directed by Luc Besson.
 There was a retrospective for film studio Titanus, which has featured directors such as Federico Fellini, Luchino Visconti, Mario Bava and Riccardo Freda.
 The vision award was given to Garrett Brown, the inventor of the Steadicam.

 The Leopard of Honor was awarded to Agnes Varda for her career in cinema.
 The festival's also wanted to award Roman Polanski a lifetime achievement award and invited him to host a master class with his new film.
-The decision to award Polanski, who is still wanted by the U.S. government for statutory-rape charges, was meet with condemnation from the public, the media, and politicians.
-The Swiss Democratic Party even issued a statement asking it members to refuse to be part of any ceremony recognizing Polanski.
+The decision to award Polanski, who is still wanted by the U.S. government for statutory-rape charges, was met with condemnation from the public, the media, and politicians.
+The Swiss Democratic Party even issued a statement asking its members to refuse to be part of any ceremony recognizing Polanski.
 Festival director Carlo Chatrian defended his decision to invite Polanksi on artistic grounds and said, "Polanski's not a pedophile."
 The uproar ultimately caused Polanski to not attend the festival or collect the award.

 The Golden Leopard, the festival's top prize, was awarded to From What Is Before directed by Lav Diaz.
 The film was noted for being over 5 and a half hours long, with a 338-minute run-time.